Lisakhanyatshokolo5/Masifundeni/README.md

 # Masifundeni

 # Project Overview
-Masifundeni is a student management system web-based application designed to manage students, course , instructors and enrolments within and educational institution.
+Masifundeni is a student management system web-based application designed to manage students, course , instructors and enrolments within an educational institution.
 The system provides role-based access control and allows administrators, instructors and students to perform specific tasks according to their assigned roles.

 # Technologies and Framework used
 ## Backend